 Working for the greater good

 Our social work majors go on to find careers in a variety of settings, including state and government agencies, schools, hospitals and nonprofits.
-The School of Social Work provides a combination of classwork and hands-on training needed to become a qualified, competent social worker.
+The School of Social Work provides a combination of coursework and hands-on training that's needed to become a qualified, competent social worker.
 Our school’s focus on rural populations ensures that our graduates are prepared to work in the communities that need them most.

 Why study social work?

 If your idea of a “dream job” involves helping others and making a difference, social work is a rewarding field of study.
 A degree in social work will give you the tools to address real-world needs and issues like promoting social and economic justice and helping to alleviate poverty and oppression.